 The currency operator is used to search for prices.
-Simply use a currency sign in front of a number.
+To put it into action simply use a currency sign in front of a number.
 For the time being it works with $ (US Dollars) and € (Euro).
 But currently not with £ (British Pounds) or ¥ (Japanese Yen and Chinese yuan).

 The intitle: operator lets you search for keywords and key phrases found in the titles of websites.

-The allintitle: operator is very similar to the intitle: operator, but all keywords specified has to be present in the title.
+This Google search operator is almost the equivalent to intitle: operator, but all keywords specified has to be present in the title.

 The inurl: operator lets you search for queries found in the URL of websites, including the domain name.

 14. The operator allinurl: